swati1717/myspace/README.md

 - `contentAssocTypeId` → Type of relationship (e.g., "includes", "related to").
 - `fromDate`, `thruDate` → Validity period of the association.

-📌 **Note:** We have multiple menus; ensure you add your page to the correct menu.
-In this example, we are adding Shopify Solr Search to the Shopify menu.
+{% hint style="info" %}We have multiple menus; ensure you add your page to the correct menu.
+In this example, we are adding Shopify Solr Search to the Shopify menu.{% endhint %}

 ```xml
 <ContentAssoc contentId="SHOPIFY_MENU"